ustaerk/ev3-generic-api/README.md

 A generic REST API exposing motors and sensors on an ev3dev-enabled brick.
 Makes use of Flask to serve the API.

 # Running
+Requires Flask to be installed.
+Follow the Flask installation instructions or run e.g. `sudo pip3 install flask`.
 The ev3dev Python language bindings require Python 3 so you cannot simply run `flask run`.
 Use `python3 -m flask run` instead.

 For local debug mode run with `FLASK_DEBUG=1`.